Rated: E · Short Story · Action/Adventure · #2091385

-Hurricane Katrina has wreck havoc on mankind and the land.
-Its' Parish's now underwater.
+Hurricane Katrina is wreaking havoc on mankind and the land.
+Its' Parishes now underwater.

-Rushing through the house, they tread water up to their ankles, which was rapidly growing.
+Rushing through the house, they were treading water up to their ankles, which was rapidly rising.
 Rita let out a small prayer, "Lord, don't let my babies die.
 Protect us, Lord.
-Oh please, protect us!"
+Oh, please protect us!"

-By the time they arrived at the attic ladder, the water was up to Rita's thighs.
-Rita and Howard both had a child in their arms.
-Howard with a look of sheer determination climbed rapidly up the ladder and deposited his child into the attic.
-He came half-way back down and grabbed the child Rita had in her arms and took the child on up the ladder, looking back to make sure Rita was okay.
-The water lapped up to the fourth step of the ladder, as it engulfed their home.
+When they arrived at the attic ladder, the water was lapping against Rita's thighs.
+Both Rita and Howard carried a child in their arms.
+With a look of sheer determination, Howard climbed rapidly up the ladder and deposited his child into the attic.
+He hurried half-way back down and grabbed their other kid from Rita's arms, telling her to follow closely behind.
+The quickly rising water slapped up against the fourth step of the ladder, as it engulfed their home.
 As much as they missed their beloved pet dog, they were relieved that they did not have to worry about keeping Lady safe during this horrific time.
 She was laid to rest just a few months ago.
-Oh, Lady.
-I'm so sorry you're not being able to rest in peace.
+Oh, Lady I'm so sorry you're not being able to rest in peace.

-Strange, the thoughts that go through your head in an emergency, thought Howard as he slammed the attic door closed and looked for something, anything of some kind of weight to lay on top of the door.
+Strange the thoughts that go through your head in an emergency, thought Howard.
+He slammed the attic door closed and started looking for something with a bit of weight to lay on top of the door.

 "Ya'll stay over there in that spot away from the door and away from me.
-I'm gonna to have to break through to the roof, Rita.
-Just in case we need to go up there."
+I'm gonna have to break through to the roof, Rita.
+It looks like we may have to go up there."

 "Howard, you think the water is going to come up to the attic?
 You really think it's going to get that high?"

 "Rita, we have the Gulf going into Lake Borgne.
 So there's no telling how high the water's gonna get.
 I think several of the levees have given way.
 It's gonna look like the Gulf of Mexico for miles around.
 You won't be able to tell the difference."
 Howard bowed his head staring at the floor.
 Lord, what are we gonna do?
 You have to lead us, Lord.

 Snapping his head up, he knew it was time to take care of business.
-He'd have to worry about what happens next when it was time.
+He'd have to worry about what happens next when the time came.
 Not now.

 The kids started whimpering, "It's hot, Momma."
 Bryce whined.
 "I left Sally, Mommy!
-Cried the youngest, Cheyanne, who was the baby at three-years-old.
+Cried Cheyanne, who was the baby at three-years-old.

-Howard found an ax and a step ladder and made his way to a safe spot that he could reach well enough.
+Howard found an ax and a step ladder and made his way to a safe spot where he could make an emergency exit if needed.
 He swung the ax in short precise chops.
 A fountain of wood splinters rained down dusting him.
 He finally slowed upon seeing the grayish-black skies, quickly followed by the stinging rain pelting through the hole like bullets.

-"Find something to cover up with, Rita.
-It's still bad out there.
+"Find something to cover up with Rita.
+It's still bad outside.
 See if there is any rope that we can tie around each other.
-Look for old pool floats.
-Look for anything that you think will help us in case ... in case we go into the water."
+Look around for those old pool floats, and anything that you think will help us in case ... in case we end up in the water."

-Rita stared for a few seconds with disbelief of what she was hearing and what Howard was saying.
+Rita stared for a few seconds with disbelief of what Howard was saying.
 Then she shook her head as if to shake the bad thoughts out and got to work as quickly as she could.
-Trying to occupy the kids and keep them from being so scared, she invoked their help, "Kids, you help Mommy look for rope, floats and something to cover our heads with or to wrap around us.
-But stay close to me, don't wander off."
+Trying to occupy the kids and keep them from being so scared, she invoked their help.
+"Kids, you help Mommy look for rope, floats, and something to cover our heads or to wrap around us.
+But stay close to me.
+Don't wander off."

 "Momma!
 Look, here's two floats!
 Do you want me to finish blowing them up?"